 - Dr Vivien Chen (Lecturer, Monash Business School and Honorary Research Fellow, Harmful Financial Products Project)

 Project Background and Aims:

 Consumers on low incomes or with poor credit records often encounter significant difficulties obtaining financial services from mainstream banks.
 In the face of financial stress, many consumers resort to ‘fringe’ financial products with high interest rates.
 Increasing debt and the lack of available alternatives often propels vulnerable consumers towards such financial products despite a sense of being ‘ripped off’.
 Repeated used of these harmful financial products further entrenches vulnerable consumers in a debt spiral, resulting in them becoming increasingly marginalised.

 The project uses legal analysis with empirical studies to investigate and analyse the impact of harmful financial products on marginalised and disadvantaged communities.
-The research considers the adequacy of existing legal frameworks and enforcement practices, formulating and proposing reforms where necessary.
+The research considers the adequacy of existing legal frameworks and enforcement practices, proposing reforms where necessary.